soominkwon/Provable-Low-Rank-Phase-Retrieval/README.md

 # Provable Low Rank Phase Retrieval

-Provable Low Rank Phase Retrieval (LRPR) implementation for solving a matrix of complex valued signals.
+Provable Low Rank Phase Retrieval (AltMinLowRaP) implementation for solving a matrix of complex valued signals.
 This implementation is based on the paper "Provable Low Rank Phase Retrieval".

 For more information: https://arxiv.org/abs/1902.04972